centreon/centreon-engine/doc/user/configuration/advanced/event_handlers.rst

         # Is this a "soft" or a "hard" state?
         case "$2" in
           # We're in a "soft" state, meaning that Centreon Engine is in the middle of retrying the
-          # check before it turns into a "hard" state and contacts get notified...
+          # check before it turns into a "hard" state...
           SOFT)
             # What check attempt are we on?
 We don't want to restart the web server on the first
             # check, because it may just be a fluke!
             case "$3" in
               # Wait until the check has been tried 3 times before restarting the web server.
               # If the check fails on the 4th time (after we restart the web server), the state
-              # type will turn to "hard" and contacts will be notified of the problem.
+              # type will turn to "hard".
               # Hopefully this will restart the web server successfully, so the 4th check will
               # result in a "soft" recovery.
-If that happens no one gets notified because we
-              # fixed the problem!
               3)
                 echo -n "Restarting HTTP service (3rd soft critical state)..."
                 # Call the init script to restart the HTTPD server